Toronto subway: Provincially supported projects

 On April 10, 2019, Ontario premier Doug Ford announced rapid transit–related projects that the Province of Ontario would support with either committed or future financing.
 One such project is the Ontario Line, a proposed 15.5 km rapid transit line that has succeeded the Relief Line proposal.
 Initially, the project was projected to be completed in 2027, but this was later pushed back to 2030.
 A groundbreaking ceremony for the Ontario Line was held on March 27, 2022.

 The Line 5 west extension to Pearson Airport is a proposal to extend Line 5 Eglinton from its terminus at Mount Dennis station west along Eglinton Avenue West to the proposed Pearson Transit Hub in Mississauga.
 In April 2019, Ford said that he would commit funds for this proposal.

 The Yonge North subway extension (YNSE) is a proposal to extend Line 1 Yonge–University north along Yonge Street from Finch station, the existing terminus of Line 1, to near Highway 7 in Richmond Hill.
 There would be new stations at Steeles Avenue, Clark Avenue, between Highway 7 and Highway 407 near Langstaff GO Station and Richmond Hill Centre Terminal (dubbed "Bridge station"), and High Tech Road.
 The extension was proposed in the province's 2007 MoveOntario 2020 plan.
 A major problem with this proposal was that Line 1 was at capacity, and the TTC said in 2016 that the proposed Relief Line and SmartTrack would both need to be in service before opening the YNSE.
 In 2020, a preliminary agreement was signed between the Ontario provincial government and York Region that anticipated the completion of the extension by approximately 2030.

-The Scarborough Subway Extension (SSE) is a proposal to replace Line 3 Scarborough with an eastward extension of Line 2 Bloor–Danforth.
+The Scarborough subway extension (SSE) is a project to replace Line 3 Scarborough with an eastward extension of Line 2 Bloor–Danforth.
 On October 8, 2013, Toronto City Council conducted a debate on whether to replace Line 3 with a light rail line or a subway extension.
 In 2014, the city council voted to extend Line 2 to Scarborough City Centre, which would result in the closure of Line 3.
 The SSE would be 6 km long and add one new station to Line 2 at Scarborough Town Centre.
 TTC and city staff finalized the precise route of the SSE in early 2017.
 In 2019, the Government of Ontario proposed a modified version of the proposal now known as the Line 2 East Extension (L2EE).
 The L2EE is 7.8 km long and adds three new stations, rather than one.
 The proposed completion deadline for the project is between 2029 and 2030.

-The Line 4 eastward extension to McCowan is a proposal to extend Line 4 Sheppard east along Sheppard Avenue East to McCowan Road, where it will connect with the Scarborough Subway Extension.
+The Line 4 eastward extension to McCowan is a proposal to extend Line 4 Sheppard east along Sheppard Avenue East to McCowan Road, where it will connect with the Scarborough subway extension.
 Doug Ford said in April 2019 that he would commit funds related to this proposal.